greeshma0906/Multi-Core-Processor-/README.md

 Members: Greeshma, Snehitha

 Discussion on implementing the pipeline logic , searched for the similar repositories in the github.
-We didn't have any about implementing Latencies.
+We didn't have any idea for implementing Latencies.

 Date: 25-02-2024